Un compte Premium offert sur le site FCL.055 ! Rendez-vous sur www.fcl055-exam.fr puis créez un compte avec le même email que celui... [Lire la suite]

-The datum used for balance calculations is chosen on the longitudinal axis of the aircraft ?
+The Zero Fuel Mass is the mass of the aircraft ?

 Result > topography